ProfessorMystic/PsychologicalAssessmentApp/README.md

 # PsychologicalAssessmentSurvey
-FOR FUN assessment survey (not by a registered psychologist) using Android Studio, Java + XML
+FOR FUN psychological assessment survey (not by a registered psychologist) using Android Studio, Java + XML